dweibel/pcml-om/README.txt

 INSTALL:
 Download pcml-om.jar and include it in your project.
 Log4J 1.2 must also be included in your project.

-Modifying the PCML Object Matter:
+Modifying the PCML Object Mapper:
 The following libraries are required to compile this project.
 Log4J 1.2
 JUnit 4